xiongrxchn/IntelBri.github.io/progress_report_4.md

 There are three kinds of defeats: Cracking, Pot Holes, and Upheaval.

-The team focuses on three main road defects [6]:

 Smooth road (SM): Good road conditions with smooth road surface.

 Potholes (PH): Missing chunks of the road surface.